PhD Studentship (Fee waiver and Bursary)

 About the Studentship:

-A 3-year studentship is offered, intended to start in Sept.
-2022, providing a tax-free stipend of £16,062 per annum plus tuition fees at the UK rate.
-Due to funding restrictions, this studentship is only available as a full-time position and to candidates classified as “home students” paying UK fees.
+A three-year studentship is offered, intended to start in September 2022, providing a tax-free stipend of £15,285 per annum plus tuition fees at the UK rate.
+Due to funding restrictions, this studentship is only available as a full-time position and to UK candidates.

 Candidates for this PhD Studentship must demonstrate outstanding qualities and be motivated to complete a PhD within 3 years.

-Applicants should have a minimum of a 2.1 Honours degree in a relevant discipline and either a relevant level 7 (or equivalent) qualification (e.g., Masters degree) or relevant experience in working in a research environment (e.g. as a research assistant).
+Applicants must be able to demonstrate interest and/or experience in the development and delivery of psychological interventions.
+Experience of using both qualitative and quantitative research methods is essential, and an understanding of “wise” psychological interventions is desirable.
+Applicants should have a minimum of a 2.1 Honours degree in a relevant discipline and a relevant level 7 (or equivalent) qualification (e.g., Masters degree).
 An IELTS (Academic) score of 6.5 minimum (or equivalent) is essential for candidates for whom English is not their first language.
+It is strongly desirable that candidates show a commitment to issues of race and gender equality.

 In addition to satisfying basic entry criteria, the University will look closely at the qualities, skills, and background of each candidate and what they can bring to their chosen research project in order to ensure successful and timely completion.